 Having ad groups with hundreds of keywords is not something I recommend for optimal results.
 Doing this, you will end up with keywords that don’t match your PPC ad as accurately as they should.
 Instead, try to focus on different themes and create ad groups that will be more relevant to your keywords.

 Landing pages play a huge role in your conversion process.
 Keep them clean and relevant to the PPC ad leading people to it.
-Use action words and make navigation easy up to the conversion point.
+Use action words and a visible call to action to convert users.
 Depending on your business, some type of design and layout might be more successful than others, so take the time to test different landing pages.

 It is very important to understand how people react to your PPC ads.
 You might relate to your products and services using words that are not necessarily what people would think of when surfing online.
 Depending on their location, they might also use a different vocabulary or spelling.
 For example, the term “search engine optimization” is used in the US and Canada while “search engine optimisation” is more common in Europe and Australia.
 Test your ads using different versions and words.
 After a while, you will know which ad delivers the best results for a specific keyword.
 If one keyword does not convert well with a given ad, try it with a different one until you find a good match.

 Don’t simply rely on stats provided by your PPC advertising network.
-It is very important to have a good web analytic system installed and track both SEO and PPC marketing activities.
+It is very important to have a good web analytic system setup for your website and track both SEO and PPC marketing activities.
 You can’t improve your results if you don’t know what to look for and basic stats provided by PPC networks don’t tell everything.
-If you have the resources, link your website to a CRM system so you can track the source of your qualified leads and adjust your strategy accordingly.
+If you have the resources, link your website to a CRM or marketing automation system so you can track the source and actions of your qualified leads and adjust your strategy accordingly.

 Negative keywords can cost you a lot of money and opportunities if you don’t keep track of them and update your list frequently.
 Take the time to look at your web stats and identify keywords that are not related to your business.
 For example, you might want to advertise your video conversion software using the word “converter” but you don’t want your ads showing up for the term “Celcius converter”.